tdewolff/canvas/README.md

 Paths

+* **Avoid overlapping paths when offsetting in corners (needs path intersection code)**
 * **Intersection function between line, Bézier and ellipse and between themselves (for path merge, overlap/mask, clipping, etc.)**
 * **Implement Bentley-Ottmann algorithm to find all line intersections (clipping)**
 * Get position and derivative/normal at length L along the path
 * Simplify polygons using the Ramer-Douglas-Peucker algorithm

-Optimization

-* **Avoid overlapping paths when offsetting in corners (needs path intersection code)**
-* Approximate Béziers by elliptic arcs instead of lines when stroking, if number of path elements is reduced by more than 2 times (unsure if worth it)
+* Encoding forward and backward command in path so to easily reversely iterate the path

 Far future

 * Support fill gradients and patterns (hard)
 * Load in PDFs, SVGs and EPSs and turn to paths/texts
 * Load in Markdown/HTML formatting and turn into texts
+* Generate TeX-like formulas in pure Go, use OpenType math font such as STIX or TeX Gyre

 ## Canvas